 All eminent domain proceedings must be brought in the District Court of the county in which the property or some part of the property to be taken is situated.
-Additional appeals will be held in the appropriate court.
+Appeal is to the Montana Supreme Court.

 How are court proceedings started?